 She was previously a contracted Company Secretary and Governance Professional and she provided secretarial and governance services to a range of entities, including a dual listed bank, listed mining company, unlisted public financial services company and various not for profit companies.
 Kate has also been Company Secretary of an ASX listed Financial Services company and, in the UK, worked for the Financial Services Authority and LogicaCMG a global IT company dual listed on the FTSE and Euronext.

-Kate holds a Masters of Corporate Governance and a Bachelor of Arts, and is a fellow of the Governance Institute of Australia and of the Institute of Chartered Secretaries and Administrators (UK)
+Kate is a Graduate of the AICD Company Directors Course, holds a Masters of Corporate Governance and a Bachelor of Arts, and is a fellow of the Governance Institute of Australia and of the Institute of Chartered Secretaries and Administrators (UK)

 General Manager, Song Businesses

 When he’s not the ski slopes, Jon is manager of YWCA Australia’s Song Businesses.
 His description of YWCA is simple: inclusive, kind and ambitious.